polyglotdev/aws-cloudformation-masterclass-v2-2024/README.md

 - **Meaningful Names**: Use meaningful names for your outputs to make it clear what value is being returned.
 - **Descriptions**: Always provide descriptions for your outputs to make it easier to understand their purpose.
 - **Cross-Stack References**: Use outputs and exports to share values between stacks, promoting modular and reusable CloudFormation templates.

+## Conditions

+In AWS CloudFormation, **Conditions** are used to control the creation of resources based on certain conditions.
+Conditions can be used to define when a resource should be created, updated, or deleted.
+This can be useful for implementing logic in your CloudFormation templates.